Software Development Team Structure

 At this point, you may decide to delegate software engineering to an experienced partner who has a deep technology background.

-But while it may seem at first glance that software engineers are the only specialists you need on your team, you’ll quickly learn that any software development team consists of different roles.
+But while it may seem at first glance that software engineers are the only specialists you need in your team composition, you’ll quickly learn that any software development team consists of different roles.
 Each specialist is responsible for particular business or technical tasks.

 Who are all these people?